 Darcy Lyons starting dancing at the age of seven and has not stopped.
 She was born and raised in Santa Fe, New Mexico.
-She received a B.F.A in dance from California Institute of the Arts (CalArts) in 2010 and has since been living, working, performing, and creating dance work in Philadelphia for nearly five years.
-Darcy has choreographed many dance works for the stage, dance films, and one dance installation.
-She has shown her work in several performance series in Philadelphia and New York, including Performance Garage Open House, Group Motion’s Spiel Uhr series, and WAX Works in Brooklyn.
-She produced MAEI MAEI AEIM at The Iron Factory in January 2014; this show was an experimental improvisational performance with cellist, Steve Digregorio, featuring sculpture and video projection.
+She received a B.F.A in dance from California Institute of the Arts (CalArts) in 2010 and has since been living, working, performing, and creating dance work in Philadelphia.
+Darcy has choreographed many dance works for the stage, dance films, and dance installations.
+She has produced and shown work in the following shows: ASKEW June 2017, Bricolage March 2017, Patchworks May 2016, WALLS: A multimedia dance installation Fringe Festival 2015, and MAEI MAEI AEIM January 2013.
+She has shown her work in several performance series in Philadelphia and New York, including Performance Garage Open House, Group Motion’s Spiel Uhr series, SHARE at The Iron Factory, and WAX Works in Brooklyn.
 She has been a guest artist with Group Motion Dance Company, and has been a consistent participant of the Group Motion Monday Night Improv Lab since 2010.
 From 2010-2014, she was a company member of Sutie Madison’s Band of Artists.
 She has also worked with choreographers Lora Allen and Lacy James.
-She has been the Administrative Assistant for Group Motion since 2012 and is a certified GYROTONIC® instructor teaching at Vitality Studio in the Mt.
-Airy neighborhood of Philadelphia.
+She is a certified and practicing Pilates and GYROTONIC® instructor in the Philadelphia area.

 I choreograph work for the stage, performance installations, and dance films.
-I revel in crossing those fabricated lines, those restrictive “shoulds” of dance making.
+I revel in crossing those fabricated lines that often restrict dance making.
+I enjoy experimenting and taking risks.
 My work pushes the edges of discomfort, crawls into the risky places that make our hairs stand on end, make our hearts softly open to the world, or pull us into one of the many places in between.